Bloodroot: When Watermarking Turns Poisonous For Stealthy Backdoor: Introduction

 \item \textbf{Extensive validation}: We conducted experiments on SR and SID tasks across diverse datasets and further assessed resilience against common defenses such as signal filtering and model pruning, where the proposed watermark-based triggers remain effective while conventional triggers fail.

 \end{itemize} While watermarking techniques were originally designed for ownership verification, our results show that their imperceptible and robust nature can be exploited as powerful poisoning triggers.
 This dual-use property underscores the importance of studying watermark-as-trigger attacks, including their risks and the way to design stronger defenses in this adversarial paradigm.
+Code is available at \href{https://github.com/DanielChen1128/Bloodroot-Audio-Backdoor}{GitHub}.